aj7tt/A-Tour-of-JavaScript/README.md

 ```

- alert(Welcome! to A tour of JavaScript)
+ alert('Welcome! to A tour of JavaScript')

 ```